Solidsoft-Reply/Gs1DigitalLinkLib/README.md

 **GS1ElementString** – a representation of the GS1 data in a Digital Link URI, either in FNC1 format (as reported by a barcode scanner) or as a formatted string in which each AI is enclosed in parenthesis.

-The seven core methods provided by **DigitalLinkConvert** and their equivalent extension methods are:
+The seven core methods provided by **Gs1DigitalLinkConvert** and their equivalent extension methods are:

 <table>
   <tr>
-    <th>DigitalLinkConvert Method</th>
+    <th>Gs1DigitalLinkConvert Method</th>
     <th>Extension Method</th>
     <th>Description</th>
   </tr>